simon-brooke/mastodonusers/README.md

 A Clojure app to report and log the current number of users in the fediverse.

+This app depends on the API provided by [instances.social](https://instances.social/api/);
+I have not investigatged the methodology by which they assemble their list of instances.
+In any case it's impossible to tell how many of those accounts represent real individual human users, and I don't currently do anything to establish how many of those accounts are active.

+Please don't use this app to DDoS `instances.social`; it really shouldn't be necessary to run it more than once a day.

 ## Configuring

 You should obtain a key from [instances.social](https://instances.social/api/token) and write it (just the file, nothing else) into `resources/secret.txt`.